Loganlea, Queensland: Education

-Loganlea State High School is a government secondary (7-12) school for boys and girls at Neridah Street (27.6737°S 153.1423°E).
+Loganlea State High School is a government secondary (7–12) school for boys and girls at Neridah Street (27.6737°S 153.1423°E).
 In 2017, the school had an enrolment of 619 students with 72 teachers (65 full-time equivalent) and 53 non-teaching staff (37 full-time equivalent).
+In 2023, the school had an enrolment of 817 students with 78 teachers (74 full-time equivalent) and 62 non-teaching staff (49 full-time equivalent).
 It includes a special education program.

 There are no primary schools in Loganlea.
-The nearest primary schools are Waterford West State School in neighbouring Waterford West to the south and Kingston State School in neighbouring Kingston to the north-west.
+The nearest government primary schools are Waterford West State School in neighbouring Waterford West to the south and Kingston State School in neighbouring Kingston to the north-west.

 Transport

-Loganlea railway station provides access to regular Queensland Rail City network services to Brisbane, Beenleigh and Gold Coast.
+Loganlea railway station provides access to regular Queensland Rail Citytrain network services to Brisbane, Beenleigh and Gold Coast.
 Loganlea Road and Station Road are two arterial roads in Loganlea.
 Haig Road, Station Road and Monash Road are the suburb's main connecting roads.
 A road overpass for the Beenleigh rail line was built just south of the railway station.
 Street parking in some areas near the railway station is limited two hours.

 The station is one two stops in the Logan City area serviced by the Gold Coast railway line.
 These partial express service trains arrive in the city in around 30 minutes in the off peak period.
 Logan Bus Service operates a number of services, including late at night, through more than a dozen bus stops throughout the suburb.
 They also operate a bus depot in Jutland Street.

 The Slacks Creek Cycle Way passes adjacent to Loganlea Road across the suburb.
 The East West route cycleway to Kingston and Marsden winds around Scrubby Creek close to the suburb's northern boundary.